Security

 pfSense

-On the other hand, pfSense, with its extensive firewall rules and advanced security features, is more suitable for larger networks requiring comprehensive security measures.
-It has a very tried and tested, robust feature set, multi-WAN, and advanced VPN options, making it a powerful tool for complex networking tasks.
+On the other hand, pfSense, has a lot of firewall rules and advanced security features, that are suited for larger networks requiring comprehensive security.
+It has a very tried and tested feature set and capabilities as a networking and security solution.
+The multi-WAN, and advanced VPN options, make it a powerful tool for networking tasks.

 pfSense booted inside a virtual machine